ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 case, add an issue here and it can be added.

 - do more unittest.
 Variants class
--  make sure fix / reporting works with source packages that contain variants
+-  make sure run / reporting works with source packages that contain variants
  - and built packages

+TODO make sure that pull requests are only created if anything was actually changed
+- Make unittest for filtering / skipping packages.
+Make sure that stuff works